mikesmullin/daemon/README.md

 - Auto-scaling: New sessions spawn their own monitoring processes

 **Session management**:
-- Direct session manipulation (new, push, fork, eval)
+- Direct session manipulation via tools and agent commands
 - Pipeline-friendly for automation and scripting

 ## Installation